How can Jesus be the Son of David when he's not Joseph's biological son?

 Here are the facts we have

-- God tells us clearly that Matthew's genealogy IS the generation of Jesus Christ, Matthew 1:1.
+- God tells us that Matthew's genealogy IS the generation of Jesus Christ, Matthew 1:1.

 - Since Matthew and Luke's genealogies are similar, we know that both genealogies trace the human Jewish lineage of Jesus based on Matthew 1:1.

-- Since Joseph in not the biological father of Jesus, Luke 3:23, how do Matthew and Luke's genealogy relate to Jesus?
+- Since Joseph is not the biological father of Jesus, Luke 3:23, how do Matthew and Luke's genealogy relate to Jesus?

 - We know that Jesus is the biological son of Mary, Matthew 1:16, Luke 2:16.

-- We can't prove that Jesus is not a blood relative of Joseph.
+- We can't prove that Jesus is not a distant blood relative of Joseph.

-- The most plausible explanation of the genealogies is that Mary and Joseph were blood relatives, legally allowed by Jewish law to marry.
+- The most plausible explanation of the genealogies is that Mary and Joseph were distant blood relatives, related to each other through their common descent from King David.

-This explanation (1) fits all the facts given in scripture without questioning the trustworthiness of scripture, (2) preserves the clear teaching of scripture that Jesus was virgin born without a man being involved, Matthew 1:23, Luke 1:34, and (3) answers your question: How can Jesus be the son of David?
+These explanations (1) fit all the facts given in scripture without questioning the trustworthiness of scripture, (2) preserve the clear teaching of scripture that Jesus was virgin born without a man being involved, Matthew 1:23, Luke 1:34, and (3) answer your question: How can Jesus be the son of David?

 to the Bible?